Peace Officer Hearsay Testimony Pursuant to the Crime Victims Justice Reform Act

 Various peace officers positions may or may not qualify and the decision on which classifications qualify is for the local District Attorney’s Office to prove or bring forth as a matter of law.

-Although the Hearsay Testimony DVD is available from POST through our catalog or from local agencies, those wanting to qualify personnel to present hearsay testimony at preliminary hearings pursuant to Proposition 115 should first contact their local District Attorney’s Office and determine the local training, experience, and peace officer classification required to present hearsay testimony in their jurisdiction.
+Although the Hearsay Testimony training video is available from POST through our Learning Portal or from local agencies, those wanting to qualify personnel to present hearsay testimony at preliminary hearings pursuant to Proposition 115 should first contact their local District Attorney’s Office and determine the local training, experience, and peace officer classification required to present hearsay testimony in their jurisdiction.